HPCE/hpce-2018-cw3/readme.md

 I strongly encourage you to also try the software OpenCL provider.
-The AWS GPU instance has both a GPU and software provider installed (though irritatingly they both just show up as "NVIDIA Corporation"), and you can use `HPCE_SELECT_PLATFORM` to choose which one you want.
-The GPU instance only has 8 cores, and the code is not optimised for CPU-based OpenCL providers, but it should still be less than half the time of the original software.
+The AWS GPU instance has both a GPU and software provider installed, and you can use `HPCE_SELECT_PLATFORM` to choose which one you want.
+The GPU instance only has 16 cores, and the code is not optimised for CPU-based OpenCL providers, but it should still be less than half the time of the original software.